 - Office 365 is available free online from the DET Portal.

 - Virus protection software.

-Thornlie Senior High School has partnered with JB Hi Fi Education Solutions to provide parents and care-givers with an option for purchasing devices at a reduced educational price.
-Each of the devices listed are suitable for the learning activities that take place over our school network.
+Thornlie Senior High School has partnered with JB Hi-Fi Education Solutions to provide parents and caregivers with an option for purchasing devices at a reduced educational price.
+Each of the devices listed is suitable for the learning activities that take place over our school network.

-For peace of mind there is an insurance option and an extended warranty guarantee.
-Delivery will be to the student’s home or picked up from store.
+For peace of mind, there is an insurance option and an extended warranty guarantee.
+Delivery will be at the student’s home or picked up from the store.

-To view the currently available products follow the link below and then enter the code given to the students: www.jbeducation.com.au/byod
+To view, the currently available products follow the link below and then enter the school code ThornlieSHS2018.

 This page contains information for parents, carers and students on our BYOD Policy, ICT Policy, Connect information, purchasing options and support resources.
 It will continue to be updated as more information is made available.